If you feel a lump in your breast, get it checked by a GP as soon as you feel it. Most breast lumps are harmless but some can be serious.

 - when boys' and men's breast tissue swells and grows larger (gynaecomastia)

 Breast lumps can have lots of different causes.

 Most are due to something harmless, such as a non-cancerous tissue growth (fibroadenoma) or a build-up of fluid (breast cyst).

 But sometimes they can be a sign of something serious, such as breast cancer.

-Don't try to self-diagnose the cause of your lump – always see a GP.
+Do not try to self-diagnose the cause of your lump - always go to a GP.

 Content supplied by the NHS and adapted for Ireland by the HSE